 Does Having Keywords in Your Domain Help SEO?

-The simple answer here is, yes.
-If you have already established your domain name, and it has keywords in it, then it is a factor in Google’s rankings.
+The simple answer here is yes.
+If you have already established your domain name, and it has keywords in it, then that is a factor in Google’s rankings.

 As an example, this website is www.dog-obedience-training-review.com.